maxckelly/travelApp/development-log.md

 - I also implemented the build.sh file this is creating a new directory called dist and moving the code from app.rb to that file.

-- I have also been working on documentation this being the README.md file, user testing and more.
+- I have also been working on documentation in the README.md file, user testing and more.
 ### Friday 6th September 2019